• Skip to primary navigation

 • Wide egg noodles are a great option.
 They have a great texture in each bite and they keep their shape better than other noodles while enjoying filling your bowl of soup.

 • The best part of making a crock pot meal is that the food has a really long time to simmer and cook, really flavoring up the dish.
 So using chicken breasts is perfect in this soup because they have time to really become tender and easy to shred.
-The stock will become more flavorable from it.
+The stock will become more flavorful from it.
 But if you have leftover rotisserie chicken, it’s also a good use of meat.

 • If you prepare your own bone-in chicken or turkey, you can easily make your own Chicken or Turkey stock to freeze for later use in making soups.
 It’s absolutely worth it and easy to freeze for any kind of meals you use stock for.

 Let the soup come to room temperature completely.
 Then add the soup to a container made for freezing or add them to muffin tins, freeze them into their shape, then remove them from the muffin tin and toss them into a freezer ziploc.
-You can keep them in the deep freeze for 2-3 months, ready to pull out when you’re feeling under the weather or just need a hearty warm meal!

 Both come from chicken!
 Chicken broth flavor comes from the meat of chicken and tends to be more affordably sold in the supermarket.
 Whereas Chicken stock comes from bones of chicken (or another animals bones) and the full flavor it offers comes from the gelatin released from the bones after a long time of simmering.